tannerbroberts/tannerbroberts.github.io/README.md

         Item Library is basically just no filter, any other preset filters live below Mobile View closes shelf onViewItemClick and onAddItem

     GamePlans:
+        CSS:
-CSS: 1) Every visible component has a grid, and is a child of grid by default unless there's some wizardry that needs be done, in which case, it will be documented here:
+            1) Every visible component has a grid, and is a child of grid by default, no exceptions
-a) The main App uses flexbox so that the main window resizes to take up the whole screen when the side panel is closed.
-2) Every component fills the height and width 100%
+                a) The main App uses gridTemplateRows so the main window resizes to take up the whole screen when the side panel is closed.
+            2) Every component fills the height and width 100%, leaving the layout to the parent
+            3) Grid template positioning can use the following units: vh/vw (screen availability), fr (leftover space) Folder Structure:
-Folder Structure: 1) Components that appear only once inside of one other component will exist in a folder of that component.
+            1) Components that appear only once inside of one other component will exist in a folder of that component.
             2) Shared components will live in the shared components folder
+        State:
-State: 1) Derrive what I can from the minimum amount of state possible 2) absolutely no prop drilling!!!
+            1) Derrive what I can from the minimum amount of state possible
+            2) absolutely no prop drilling!!!
 Okay, not really, but I really like context, so there's that.
             3) Prop drilling for components inside of a map function just cause that's easier than thinking about the alternatives